 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some perpetrators use perceived cultural practices as a way to coerce a person into marriage.
-Staff understand we could potentially play an important role in safeguarding children from forced marriage.
-The Forced Marriage Unit has published statutory guidance and Multiagency guidelines, pages 35-36 of which focus on the role of schools and colleges.
-Staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk.
+Staff in our school understand we could potentially play an important role in safeguarding children from forced marriage.
+The Forced Marriage Unit has published statutory guidance and Multi-agency guidelines, of which focus on the role of schools and colleges.
+Our staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk.
+In addition, since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.